lukasoppermann/design-tokens/README.md

   extensions?: StandardTokenExtensionsInterface
 }
 ```

 #### Original (deprecated)
 This is the original format of the plugin.
 It is mainly in here to allow teams to slowly migrate to the standard format.
+This works better with amazon style dictionary for basics.
+However if you want to create custom transformers the **Standard** format is better.

 ### Exclusion Prefix

 By default the plugin ignores any style that is prefixed with `_` or `.`.